← Blog

 Scrivener also has Snapshots, which are manual save points you can compare against the current version.
 This is closer to what writers actually need, but it’s per-document, completely manual, and the comparison view is basic.
 You have to remember to take the snapshot before you start revising, and if you forget, tough luck.

-The pattern across all of these tools is the same: revision is treated as an afterthought.
-Something bolted on top of a document model that was never designed for it.
+The pattern across all of these tools is the same, in that revision is treated as an afterthought, something bolted on top of a document model that was never designed for it.

 What revision actually looks like

-You write a paragraph.
-You try a different version.
-You keep both, because you won’t know which is better until the next paragraph takes shape.
-Maybe you try a third version that combines the opening of version one with the closing of version two.
-You want all of these alive, visible, and easy to switch between.
+You write a paragraph, try a different version, or in the end you can’t decide and want to keep both because you won’t know which is better until the next paragraph takes shape.
+Maybe you try a third version combining the opening of version one with the closing of version two.
+Either way you want all of these alive, visible, and easy to switch between.

-Track Changes gives you a diff.
-Scrivener gives you colored text.
-Google Docs gives you a timeline you can scrub through.
-None of them give you what you actually want: the ability to hold multiple versions of the same passage in parallel and decide later.
+Track Changes gives you a diff, Scrivener gives you colored text, and Google Docs gives you a timeline you can scrub through.
+None of them give you what you actually want, which is the ability to hold multiple versions of the same passage in parallel and decide later.

 Branching instead of tracking